OS-Copilot/OS-Copilot/README.md

 </p> -->

 ## 🔥 News

+- _2024.9_: Now Friday is equipped with vision!
+Try out the new friday_vision!
+Currently still under development but more stable versions expected soon.
-- *2024.6*: 🎉 The front-end interface of OS-Copilot is now available.
+- _2024.6_: 🎉 The front-end interface of OS-Copilot is now available.
 Go check it out in the [frontend](https://github.com/OS-Copilot/OS-Copilot/tree/main/fronted) directory!
-- *2024.3*: 🎉 OS-Copilot is accepted at the [LLM Agents Workshop](https://llmagents.github.io/)@ICLR 2024!
+- _2024.3_: 🎉 OS-Copilot is accepted at the [LLM Agents Workshop](https://llmagents.github.io/)@ICLR 2024!

 ## What is OS-Copilot